 Empathy Claims has a deep sense of obligation to give back to the community because of all the blessings they have received.
 James and Kathleen donate tens of thousands of dollars annually in support of numerous charitable organizations, including, for example, providing a college scholarship to a young person on the South Side of Chicago in the hopes of helping others and bettering our community; and providing approximately $7,400 in grocery store gift cards to those suffering from the economic fallout of COVID-19.

-Over recent years Kathleen has devoted 100% of her time to non-profit work as well as to her family.
+Over recent years Kathleen devotes much of her time to non-profit work as well as to her family.

 James and Kathleen Littleton are thankful for their beautiful family.
-Many of their children have already earned college and graduate degrees while the remainder are currently in the process of completing their higher education goals.
-The Littletons are blessed with eight grandchildren and counting, plus one on the way and three in heaven.
+Many of their children have already earned college, graduate and post-graduate degrees while the remainder are currently in the process of completing their higher education goals.
+The Littletons are blessed with twelve grandchildren and counting, plus three in heaven.

 Empathy Claims is blessed to provide salaries, health benefits, and 401-k to dozens of W-2 employees and their families.
 Empathy Claims also provides income to over 600 partner vendors throughout the United States, as well as other countries.
 The Littleton family and Empathy Claims have a great desire to continue their work, service, and legacy for generations to come.